 While AMSTI is often described as providing three key services---professional development, equipment and materials, and on-site support---these are only the tip of the iceberg in terms of the depth and complexity of all that the initiative encompasses.
 For example, all AMSTI Schools have designated math and science Lead Teachers that receive additional training, allowing them to assist other teachers when AMSTI specialists are not at the school.
 All AMSTI Schools also have an AMSTI School Implementation Team that works to ensure the initiative is being successfully implemented.
 Teachers within each school organized into Learning Teams that meet to share ideas and ensure all teachers continue to grow professionally.
 AMSTI Site specialists and directors also provide teachers and administrators additional professional development during the school year.
 Following completion of the two Summer Institutes, AMSTI directors and specialists work with the teachers and administrators to direct them into AMSTI Affiliate Programs (i.e. other professional development opportunities that the initiative has evaluated and determined to be of substantial value).
 AMSTI also maintains a detailed website that provides teachers many resources and helps connect them to others across the AMSTI community.

 School participation in AMSTI is voluntary.
 As AMSTI is funded from a state line item in the education budget, there is no direct cost to the teacher, school, or school district for participation in AMSTI.
 All services, including the equipment and materials, are provided free of charge, as long as a school remains an AMSTI School.
-(No school has ever requested to be removed from the initiative).
-Teachers receive a $100 per day stipend when attending the Summer Institutes.

 The Alabama Department of Education’s AMSTI section oversees the operation of the initiative statewide; ensuring that the quality of the program is high and consistent across the state.
 It certifies trainers to teach at the Summer Institutes (650 trainers were needed just in 2008), sets the curricula and activities to be taught, and provides oversight support to each AMSTI site.
 Currently 40% of Alabama’s schools are official AMSTI Schools.
 With many schools waiting to join, funding is the limiting factor in expanding the initiative to every school in the state.
 Total funding (all sources) for AMSTI in 2009 is $46 million.